Yuwoii/qr-redirect/QR-CUSTOMIZATION-README.md

    - Direct download functionality

 2. **QRCodeCustomizer**: A rich UI for customizing QR codes, featuring:
-   - Tabbed interface for organizing options
-   - Color pickers for foreground and background colors
-   - Style selectors for different dot and corner shapes
+   - Visual style gallery with interactive previews
+   - Predefined color themes with visual selection
    - Logo upload and customization
-   - Size, margin, and error correction level controls
+   - Real-time QR code preview generation
+   - Intuitive tabbed interface for organizing options

 3. **QRCodeDisplay**: Updated the basic display component to support new styling options

+### Visual Style Selection
+The new interface replaces dropdown menus with a visual gallery of style options:
+- **Style Templates**: Pre-designed QR code styles displayed as interactive cards
+- **Dynamic Previews**: Real-time generation of preview thumbnails for each style
+- **Color Themes**: Visual color palettes that can be applied with a single click
+- **Intuitive Selection**: Selected styles are visually highlighted for clear feedback

 ### Integration Points
 - **Dashboard**: Updated the dashboard to link to the customization page
 - **QR Code Detail Page**: Enhanced with the EnhancedQRCode component
 - **Dedicated Customization Page**: Created a full-screen customization experience at `/dashboard/qrcodes/[id]/customize`
-- **Demo Page**: Added a demonstration page at `/demo` showcasing various customization options
+- **Demo Page**: Added a demonstration page at `/qr-demo` showcasing the customization interface

 ## Technical Implementation